 Bring the water, salts, sugar, and spices to a boil for a few minutes (all of the ingredients except the goose!) and then remove from heat and allow to return to room temperature or colder.

 Place the boneless, skinless goose breasts in a glass, ceramic or plastic container that is large enough to hold the goose with a few inches of head space.
 Do not use a metal container.
 Pour the cooled brining liquid over the goose meat to cover it.
-Make sure the meat is fully submerged, which may require placing a plate for weight on top of the meat.
+Make sure the meat is fully submerged, which may require placing a weight on top of the meat.

 Cover the container with a lid or plastic wrap and place in the refrigerator for 5-7 days, turning the meat occasionally.